NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 - Munitions should not be loud/obnoxious of nature.
 If in doubt, contact Exavier Lupindo to get a verdict.

 ## 7: Vehicles and armor values
-- Personal transportation, IE bikes, may not exceed 25HP LBA-L/S
+- Personal transportation, IE bikes, may not exceed 25HP LBA-L/S; must remain persistent if disembarked from, may not be grouplocked, and must be limited to driver and one passenger max
-- Cars / trucks may not exceed 75HP LBA-L/S
+- Cars / trucks may not exceed 75HP LBA-L/S; must remain persistent if disembarked from and may not be grouplocked.
 - APCs / IFVs should not exceed 125HP LBA
 - Tanks should not exceed 400HP LBA
 - Fighters should not have HP at all - Minimum velocity: 50, maximum velocity: 125 - May **not** act as a UFO